Wasserwecken/bvhio/readme.md

 bvh.Hierarchy.layout()
 # Defines the base pose with the hierarchical joint data, including calculated bone Rotation
 bvh.Hierarchy.DataBVH
-# this is this is the original motion data, rotation are converted to quaternions
+# this is this is the original motion data, rotations are converted to quaternions
 bvh.Hierarchy.DataBVH.Keyframes

 # motion data converted to pure local space.
 Independed of the base pose.